Skip to main content

 • gameplay

-• “The gameplay, combat, story writing, the dialogues, and god-awful map design really made me not want to continue playing it anymore because at that point it felt like I'd have to finish the game for the sake of finishing it and not for any enjoyment.”
+• “The gameplay, combat, storywriting, the dialogues, and god-awful map design really made me not want to continue playing anymore.
+At that point, it felt like I had to finish the game for the sake of finishing it and not for any enjoyment, unlike those games with clunky gameplay but amazing story.”

 • graphics

-• “The graphics are fantastic, and some of the best low-poly aesthetics I've ever seen.”
+• “The graphics are fantastic, and some of the best low-poly looking aesthetics I've ever seen.”

-• “The characters lack an anti-aliasing filter and are much more pixelated and jagged despite being rendered at the same resolution, which makes them pop from the environment and really detracts from the aesthetic.”
+• “The characters lack an AA filter and are much more pixelated and jaggy despite being rendered at the same resolution; it makes them pop from the environment and really breaks the aesthetic.”

 • atmosphere